terinjokes/gulp-uglify/README.md

 It contains the following properties:

 - `fileName`: The full file path for the file being minified.
-- `cause`: The original UglifyJS error, if avialable.
+- `cause`: The original UglifyJS error, if available.

 Most UglifyJS error messages have the following properties:

 - `message` (or `msg`)
 - `filename`
 - `line`

+To see useful error messages, see [Why Use Pump?](docs/why-use-pump/README.md#why-use-pump).

 ## Using a Different UglifyJS